SteveDeJongh/LS_170/review.md

 The request response cycle occurs every time we refresh or try to get a resource from the web.
 The browser or http tool places a request with a request line, to a specific server.
 The server then responds with a status line, headers, and a request body of the data that is being requested.

 77. **What is a state in the context of the 'web'?**
+In the context of the web, state could reference the users log in status, prefilled information on a form, number of likes a post has, etc.

 78. **What is statelessness?**
 Statelessness in the context of a web protocol refers to how no lingering information is stored on the server regarding the past interactions of a client.